vrockai/pipeline-test/docs/content.md

 ---

-## Differences in the gut microbiomes of dogs and wolves: roles of antibiotics and starch.
+## Differences in the gut microbiomes of dogs and wolves: roles of antibiotics and starch
- 12.03.2021, _Y Liu, B Liu, C Liu, Y Hu, C Liu, X Li, X Li, X Zhang, DM Irwin, Z Wu, Z Chen, Q Jin, S Zhang_

-Dogs are domesticated wolves.
-Change of living environment, such as diet and veterinary care may affect the gut bacterial flora of dogs.
-The aim of this study was to assess the gut bacterial diversity and function in dogs compared with captive wolves.
-We surveyed the gut bacterial diversity of 27 domestic dogs, which were fed commercial dog food, and 31 wolves, which were fed uncooked meat, by 16S rRNA sequencing.
-In addition, we collected fecal samples from 5 dogs and 5 wolves for shotgun metagenomic sequencing to explore changes in the functions of their gut microbiome.

 [Source](https://bmcvetres.biomedcentral.com/articles/10.1186/s12917-021-02815-y)

-10.1186/s12917-021-02815-y

 ---